jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

 1. We know that none of the described sequencing technologies is perfect; thus, they will generate different **types** and **amounts** of **errors**.

-2. It this, therefore of utmost importance to **identify** the errors that may influence further data analysis and interpretation.
+2. Therefore, it is of utmost importance to **identify** the errors that may influence further data analysis and interpretation.

 3. In this section, you will first learn how to visualize the quality of the data using |fastqc| and |multiqc|.